berzerk0/WeAreLegion-Game/README.md

 There is no board, no pieces, and barely any rules.
 Don't overthink it.
 Come up with something fun to accomplish, and some silly skills that will help you do it.

-You can roll dice and [score your games on this tracker](tracker.html).
-It runs only in your browser locally, and will erase the page if you refresh it.
-If you want someone else to see the tracker, you'll need a screenshare or TV.

 ### Requirements